 Manyuen was immediately admitted to the Neuro ICU and started on steroids to decrease the swelling.
-Meanwhile, Director of the Spine Center Ron Riesenburger, MD reviewed her scans and collaborated with Breast Center specialist Jack Erban, MD to determine the best course of treatment.
+Meanwhile, Director of the Spine Center Ron Riesenburger, MD reviewed her scans and collaborated with a Breast Center specialist to determine the best course of treatment.

-“I’m grateful that Tufts is a teaching hospital, because I met Dr. Riesenburger at the same time as some fantastic residents, including Dr. Marie Roguski who explained the surgery and the risks involved,” Manyuen recalls.
+“I’m grateful that Tufts is a teaching hospital, because I met Dr. Riesenburger at the same time as some fantastic residents.
+They explained the surgery and the risks involved,” Manyuen recalls.
 “Dr. Riesenburger was straight forward and told me that if I wanted to walk again, I needed to undergo emergency surgery to save my leg function.
 I understood the risks and trusted him completely but reminded him that he needed to do a good job because I have an 80-year-old mother at home to care for.”

 Manyuen was scheduled for her 7-hour lifesaving surgery the very next day.
+The surgery was performed by Dr. Riesenburger and his colleague, Dr. Marie Roguski, a neurosurgeon with additional training in neurosurgical oncology.
 “Through an extensive operation, I was able to remove the tumor and take the pressure off Manyuen’s spinal cord,” explained Dr. Riesenburger.
-“Dr. Roguski then placed screws and rods to stabilize her spine, which had been weakened by cancer.”
+“Dr. Roguski and Dr. Riesenburger then placed screws and rods to stabilize her spine, which had been weakened by cancer.”

 Back on her feet